gearjosh/portfolio/readme.md

     - Trivia
 - A blurb up top, with a brief introduction to me
 - Links to, and descriptions of seven programming projects:
-  - A page detailing my short term programming goals, my first ever attempt at coding
+  - A page detailing my short term programming goals, my first ever attempt at coding.
   - Two unconnected pages containing some fake information about "me."
 Done as HTML practice.
   - A page with some made up facts about pangolins, a very cool animal.
 Done as HTML and CSS practice.
   - An informational site about a fictional island run by Dr. Moreau where humans can be transformed into animal hybrids.
 Contains multiple pages.
 Done as HTML/CSS practice.